 - C-16 Work with CCTA and Caltrans to implement Hillcrest Avenue Interchange improvements.
-The final design of the improvements should consider the potential railroad grade separation at Hillcrest Avenue. - C-17 Work with Union Pacific Railroad to provide a grade separation at the intersection of the Mococo Railway right-of-way and Hillcrest Avenue, if it is determined that the rail operator will resume active rail service.
+The final design of the improvements should consider the: - Potential railroad grade separation at Hillcrest Avenue; and, - Provision of bike lanes on Hillcrest Avenue to facilitate access to the regional trail system. - C-17 Work with Union Pacific Railroad to provide a grade separation at the intersection of the Mococo Railway right-of-way and Hillcrest Avenue, if it is determined that the rail operator will resume active rail service.
 Explore all feasible design solutions with the goal to minimize the impacts on existing development and new development in the Hillcrest Station Area. - C-18 Work with Caltrans to approve, design, and construct a full SR 4 interchange at Phillips Lane.
 Work with federal, state, and local agencies such as the Fee and Finance Authority to secure funding for the Phillips Interchange. - C-19 The City and project sponsors shall work with neighboring cities and regional agencies to construct Slatten Ranch Road from west of SR 160 to Laurel Avenue. - C-20 The City shall ensure that Wild Horse Road is extended and connected to the SR 4 Bypass Frontage Road, "Slatten Ranch Road," to improve local access to parks, schools, and fire stations. - C-21 Work with the City of Oakley to monitor traffic levels and level of service at the Neroly Road and Oakley Road intersection, and support efforts to design and construct needed improvements.